aggregateknowledge/js-hll/README.markdown

 js-hll
 ======

-A JavaScript implementation of [HyperLogLog](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf) whose goal is to be storage-compatible with other similar [offerings](https://github.com/aggregateknowledge/postgresql-hll) from [Aggregate Knowledge](http://blog.aggregateknowledge.com/).
+A JavaScript implementation of [HyperLogLog](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf) whose goal is to be [storage-compatible](https://github.com/aggregateknowledge/hll-storage-spec) with other similar offerings from [Aggregate Knowledge](http://blog.aggregateknowledge.com/).
 A [demo](http://www.aggregateknowledge.com/science/blog/venn.html) of this library is available.

+**NOTE:** This implementation fully implements reading all formats in the [v1.0.0 storage specification](https://github.com/aggregateknowledge/hll-storage-spec/blob/v1.0.0/STORAGE.md), but only writes to the `FULL` format.
+Also, the in-RAM storage is always `FULL`.

 Latest Version